-The topic of groceries is what I discussed with them and below are a few options I dished out.
-Before I get into this topic I want to add that it’s important to always do a pantry check-list, freezer inventory and refrigerator sniff.
+Before I get into this topic, I want to add that it’s essential always to do a pantry checklist, freezer inventory, and refrigerator sniff.

 Related: 30 must-have Student Pantry Staples

-The last thing you want to be doing is buying more than you need.
-Stay organized and it’s a win-win for all, plus you might find you will want to eat out less too.
+The last thing you want to do is buy more than you need.
+Stay organized, and it’s a win-win for all; you might also want to eat out less.